Monster (Paramore song): Music video

 The music video was directed by Shane Drake, who has directed some of Paramore's previous music videos.
 On July 15, the band's official website posted a video via YouTube of a 19-second clip previewing the music video.
 It was premiered on MTV.com July 18 at 12:00 Midnight and at 6am on MTV 2.

 The video opens with Hayley, Taylor and Jeremy unconscious and floating on water.
 Hayley opens her eyes and begins to sing as the video cuts to the band performing in a concrete room while kicking and punching the walls.
 Other scenes show each of the band members alone and wandering through an abandoned hospital building.
 The kicking and punching from the band performing causes violent explosions around the members in the hospital and all three proceed to run away.
 The three eventually meet up in a foyer and continue running away together before ducking into the concrete room in which they were performing earlier.

 The video was shot in an abandoned hospital called "Linda Vista" in Los Angeles, California.
 Linda Vista Hospital is known for its many appearances on ghost-hunting television shows.
 According to Hayley Williams "It was not just good acting, it was fear.
 Genuine fear."

-As of May 2021, the song has 75 million views on YouTube.